bencord0/range_over_chan/README.md

 and iterate values through `range`.

 An easy mistake to make is to forget about the WaitGroup and completely break the program.
 I deadlocked the goroutines this way.
+An errgroup offers a better API for this by scoping the wait group within a block.

 Interestingly, the rust version is shorter; probably because I didn't need to worry about thread synchronisation and the automatically closing